-NBA Trade Rumors: Cleveland Cavaliers Interested In Acquring Chicago Bulls Guard Rajon Rondo
+NBA Trade Rumors: Cleveland Cavaliers Interested In Acquiring Chicago Bulls Guard Rajon Rondo

 — King James Gospel (@KJG_NBA) January 3, 2017

-While Hoiberg and the Bulls front office hasn’t been happy with Rondo’s performance this season, Dwyane Wade has been impressed with the way Rajon has handled himself since being benched.
+While Hoiberg and the Bulls front office haven’t been happy with Rondo’s performance this season, Dwyane Wade has been impressed with the way Rajon has handled himself since being benched.

 “He’s been in a great place with his teammates,” Wade said.
 “That’s all you can ask for.
 Obviously, you don’t expect him to be jolly that he’s not playing the game that he loves.
 But when it comes to his teammates, he’s been great.
 He’s been staying in it, keeps talking to guys.
 He’s been here every day.
 It’s a tough situation.
 There are a lot of players on this team that don’t really understand.
 But it’s not for us to understand.
 It’s our job to play.
 He’s a teammate of ours.
 You never know what happens.
 We stick together.
 He’s been doing a great job of it.”

-With Rajon Rondo’s future in Chicago in serious doubt, the Cleveland Cavaliers have interest in acquiring the four-time NBA All-Star, according to Legion Hoops.
-One of the most glaring weaknesses on the Cavaliers’ roster is at the backup point guard position and Rondo would certainly be able to fill that hole assuming that he would accept a bench role.
+With Rajon Rondo’s future in Chicago in serious doubt, the Cleveland Cavaliers have an interest in acquiring the four-time NBA All-Star, according to Legion Hoops.
+One of the most glaring weaknesses on the Cavaliers’ roster is at the backup point guard position, and Rondo would certainly be able to fill that hole assuming that he would accept a bench role.

-It’ll be interesting to see where this sage turns next as it’s beginning to look highly unlikely that Rajon Rondo will remain with the Chicago Bulls.
+It’ll be interesting to see where this saga turns next as it’s beginning to look highly unlikely that Rajon Rondo will remain with the Chicago Bulls.

 [Featured Image by Maddie Meyer/Getty Images]